Perk31e/ANGEL/README.md

 sed -i 's/\r$//' [yourfilename]
 ```

-(Detailed explanation is needed regarding the license and script)
 ## Requirements
 The primary requirement for this project is ADB (Android Debug Bridge).
 If you need only ADB without the entire Android Studio suite, you can download the Android SDK Platform-Tools from Google.
 This package includes ADB and other essential tools.